-Exploration of the importance and meaning of music and movement for toddlers, preschool children, and children with special needs.
-Listening skills, singing, movement education, and creating instruments will be emphasized.
+Exploration of the importance and meaning of music and movement for infants, toddlers, and preschool children, including children with special needs.
+Areas emphasized will be listening skills, singing, movement education, and creating instruments.

 129 LANGUAGE AND LITERATURE FOR CHILD DEVELOPMENT 3 UNITS